-Theme is a TOUGH concept to teach students!
+Knowing how to teach theme is TOUGH!
+The concept of theme can be hard for kids to grasp.
 One of my favorite moments is when I see a kiddo finally understand how to analyze theme because I know it takes a long time to get there!

 This is my FAVORITE lesson when it comes to theme!
 The students interview their parents to look at something that was really hard within their life.
 Then, they use that interview to determine THE MESSAGE that the hardship taught them.
 We use this to create a list of different themes that might come up!

 Read Great Books

 We read a lot of picture books when analyzing theme.
 Seeing examples is the only true way to understand it.

 Click on the affiliate picture below for all of the books that we read throughout the theme unit.

 There is an amazing Youtube video that shows 10 different movies and their themes.
 We stop at each movie and discuss the theme and then discuss how we can apply that theme in real life!
 I also like them to try and think of other books they have seen this theme in!